 Time in the equations for the built-in diode.

-If the values of the Reverse saturation current and Transit time parameters are non-zero, then the block enables reverse recovery to the built-in diode model.
+If the parameter values are Reverse saturation current and Transit time If they are non-zero, then the block includes reverse recovery to the built-in diode model.

 Units